The World's Mayor Newsletter | Legacy & Media Insights by Joshua T. Berglan

 The very platforms we use are evolving from "social media" into "media networks," vast channels where passive consumption is replacing active connection.
 Engagement is harder to earn, and the feeling of shouting into a void is becoming all too common.
 This has given rise to a powerful counter-movement.
 As public feeds become oversaturated and social fatigue sets in, people are not abandoning the internet; they are retreating into more intimate, meaningful spaces.

-The future of influence isn't about the size of your audience; it's about the depth of your community.
 The most impactful creators, the true legacy architects of our time, understand this.
 They are no longer just collecting followers; they are cultivating movements in the quiet, powerful corners of the digital world.

 The Great Migration to Private Spaces